stinkgen/vibeRAG/docs/ARCHITECTURE.md

     *   **API Constants:** `src/config/api.ts` defines URLs for backend endpoints.

 **2. Backend Container (`vibe-backend`)**

+### Authentication & Multi-User Architecture

+*   **User Model & Auth:** All API endpoints (except login) require JWT authentication.
+User accounts (username, hashed password, role, active status) are stored in PostgreSQL.
+The backend creates a default admin user on first startup if none exist.
+*   **Role-Based Access Control:** Admin users can manage users via protected endpoints and the Admin Panel UI.
+Non-admins have access only to their own data.
+*   **Session & Chat History:** Chat sessions and messages are stored per-user in PostgreSQL.
+All queries are filtered by user ID to enforce isolation.
+*   **Per-User Data Isolation:** Each user has a private Milvus collection (`user_<user_id>`), with additional `admin` and `global` collections.
+File uploads and document management are routed to the correct collection and storage path based on the authenticated user.
+*   **Admin Panel:** The frontend includes an Admin Panel for user CRUD, password resets, and role management.
+*   **JWT Handling:** The frontend stores the JWT in localStorage and attaches it to all API requests via an Axios interceptor.

 *   **Technology:** Python, FastAPI, Uvicorn, Pydantic.
 *   **Runtime Process (`docker-compose.yml` command):** Runs the FastAPI application defined in `src.api.app:app` using `uvicorn` with `--reload` enabled.